wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/nodes.md

 A message is a simple node.
 If this is activated, the entered message is sent to the chat.

 __Fields in detail:__
 * __Message:__ This is the message that will be sent to the chat.
 Change the language to save it in several languages.
+This field supports dynamic [mustache.js](https://github.com/janl/mustache.js) templates.
 * __Forget on inactive:__ The node will forget that the message has already been sent to the chat if it should become inactive during the course of the conversation.

 __Custom internal states:__